 Why should someone register:

 Panhellenic Recruitment is a great opportunity to interact with other women on campus and to learn from other's backgrounds, experiences, and stories.
-As you go through the process you will meet active members of the LMU community who can share about their experiences within their sorority, their time at LMU, as well as their roles as active agents of the community.
+As you go through the process you will meet active members of the LMU community who can share about their experiences within their sorority, their time at LMU, and their roles as active agents of the community.
 LMU's Panhellenic Recruitment experience allows you to create a community with other women who are also going through the process themselves.
-Overall, Panhellenic offers everyone a chance to meet and converse with women as one searches to be integrated in campus life.
+Overall, Panhellenic offers everyone a chance to meet and converse with some amazing women as you search for your place and your purpose on campus.

 Timeline of Recruitment events: